arielm/Unicode/Projects/ScriptDetector/README.md

 3. More details?
 See how [text is defined](resources/Text.xml), and [which fonts were used](resources/SansSerif.xml) to render the screenshot.
 There's also a [**standalone test**](src/Test.h) with insightful content.
 Finally, the [**LanguageHelper**](src/LanguageHelper.h) class contains a serious dose of Pango wisdom.

-4. BIDI is deliberately left-aside (we're focusing on one separate topic at a time...)
+4. BIDI is deliberately left-aside (and properly addressed in our [BIDI](https://github.com/arielm/Unicode/tree/master/Projects/BIDI) project.)
 Anyway, if BIDI were taking place, we could place the Arabic and Hebrew of lines 3 and 4 (both RTL languages) on line 2.
 Currently, we can't even place Hebrew and Arabic properly on the same line (without BIDI, the 2 words are glued...)